A virtualized environment allows a user to test drive an operating

 Fig. 1.3.8 New Virtual Machine “test”

-In order to use the network card, configure bridging on the virtual
+In order to use the network card, configure bridged network on the

-Bridged Adapter, then select the name of the physical
+drop-down menu select Bridged Adapter, then select the name

 Fig. 1.3.9 VirtualBox Bridged Adapter Configuration